For unique experience in Northern Thailand, we booked the Chiang Rai White Temple and Golden Triangle Tour with Pon Chiang Mai Tour.

 The Golden Triangle

 The banning of opium in the area caused many families to sink into poverty.
-Farmers received a much higher profit for opium than vegetables or other crops.
+Farmers received a significantly higher profit for opium than vegetables and other crops.
 There were no shipping costs associated with selling the illegal drug.
 Buyers traveled to the farmer to purchase.
 Although extremely risky, there was a much higher reward.

 Before our boat ride along the Mekong River, the third widest river in Asia, our tour guide arranges for us to enter Don Sao Island of Laos.
 After paying, we leave our passports at a small stand in Thailand along the Mekong river.
 We ride in a speed boat to Sop Ruak, the meeting of the Ruak River and Mekong River before docking at Laos.